View all technologies

 Initial Coin Offering (ICO): The process by which a new cryptocurrency or digital “token” invites investment.

 Mining: The process by which a computer solves a hash.
 The first computer to solve the hash permanently stores the transaction as a block on the blockchain.
 When a computer successfully adds a block to the blockchain, it is rewarded with a coin.
 Arriving at the right answer for a hash before another miner relates to how fast a computer can produce hashes.
-In the early years of bitcoin, for example, mining could be performed effectively using open-source software on standard desktop computers.
+In the early years of Bitcoin, for example, mining could be performed effectively using open-source software on standard desktop computers.
 More recently, only special-purpose machines known as application-specific integrated circuit (ASIC) miners can mine bitcoin cost-effectively, because they are optimized for the task.
-Mining pools (groups of miners) and companies now control most bitcoin mining activity.
+Mining pools (groups of miners) and companies now control most Bitcoin mining activity.

 How do cryptocurrencies work?